Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Writing_Sending_Executing_XCM/pallet-xcm.md

 ## Subscription Service

-Any system can query another for the latest XCM version it supports, and be notified when this changes.
+Any system can be notified of when another system changes its latest supported XCM version.
 This is done via the `SubscribeVersion` and `UnsubscribeVersion` instructions.

-The `SubscriptionService` type defines which action to take when processing  a `SubscribeVersion` instruction.
+The `SubscriptionService` type defines what action to take when processing a `SubscribeVersion` instruction.
-This type expects an implementation of `VersionChangeNotifier` trait, which has a `strat` and a `stop` function along with `is_subscribed`.
+This type expects an implementation of the `VersionChangeNotifier` trait, which has a `start` and a `stop` function, along with `is_subscribed`.

 `pallet-xcm` provides a default implementaiton of this trait.
-When receiving a `SubscribeVersion`, the chain sends back an XCM message with the `QueryResponse` instruction containing its current version.
+When receiving a `SubscribeVersion`, the chain sends back an XCM with the `QueryResponse` instruction containing its current version.

 ---

 ## Version Negotiation

-The subscription service is laveraged at the version negotiation that occurs whenever two systems start exchanging messages.
+The subscription service leverages any kind of exchange of XCMs between two systems to begin the process of version negotiation.

-Each time a system needs to encode a message for a destination which its supported version is unknown, its location will be stored in the `VersionDiscoveryQueue`.
-This queue will be checked at every block and `SubscribeVersion` instructions will be sent out to those locations populating the queue.
-While taking note of the queries that has been sent.
+Each time a system needs to send a message to a destination with an unknown supported XCM version, its location will be stored in the `VersionDiscoveryQueue`.
+This queue will then be checked in the next block and `SubscribeVersion` instructions will be sent out to those locations present in the queue.

 ---v